vtozarks/LTSpice_Library/README.md

-# My Custom LTSpice Library
+# Ozarks Custom LTSpice Library

 Contains symbols and models not included in the standard LTSpice library.